AI Use Cases/Logistics

 Revenue & Operational Impact

 The downstream damage compounds across your KPIs.
-Freight cost per unit drifts 8-12% higher than contract benchmarks because you're backfilling capacity with spot market carriers at premium rates.
-On-time delivery rate (OTDR) suffers when you partner with vendors who consistently miss dock-to-stock windows, eroding customer confidence and triggering expedited freight requests that eat another 15-20% margin.
+Freight cost per unit drifts above contract benchmarks because you're backfilling capacity with spot market carriers at premium rates.
+On-time delivery rate (OTDR) suffers when you partner with vendors who consistently miss dock-to-stock windows, eroding customer confidence and triggering expedited freight requests that eat margin a second time.
 Your claims ratio stays elevated because vendor quality isn't systematically tracked - you discover a drayage partner's poor HAZMAT compliance or C-TPAT violations only after a failed delivery or audit exposure.

 Why Generic Tools Fail